Take The First Step Now

 5. CONSIDER WHAT YOU WANT TO SAY:

-There are concrete situations in which each team member explains how the addiction has affected their lives, ranging from emotional distress to financial hardship.
+Each family member shares how addiction has impacted their lives.
+They talk about emotional pain and financial struggles.
 As you bring up the negative consequences of their actions, show your concern and the hope that they will improve.

 6. SCHEDULE A MEETING: